“You won’t always get these kind of rishtas. Soon there will be none at all.”

 24-year-old Nadia, who is newly married, says: “Your parents only want the best for you.
 You should trust their judgement.
 They won’t pick just anyone.
 You never know, maybe he’s the one!”

 Jaspreet agrees: “Yeah, come on, you’ll eventually have to say yes to someone one day – you can’t spend the rest of your life all alone.”

-But Sarah, a divorcee disagrees: “Don’t do anything you don’t want to.
-It’s fine to meet people, but at the end of the day it’s up to you.
+But Sarah, a divorced woman, disagrees: “Don’t do anything you don’t want to.
+It’s fine to meet people, but at the end of the day, it’s up to you.
 Don’t feel like you have to say yes to keep everyone else happy.”

 As the conversation dies down, Anila is none the wiser.
 Should she say yes to someone who is a stranger, and knows nothing about, just to keep her parents happy?
 Maybe her mother is right – maybe she won’t get another rishta like this again?